GA-CyberWorkforceAcademy/GTA-Labs/SecOps_Demo.md

 ====

-1) Log into H1.
-You can make yourself root, or use sudo as invoke the command.
+1) Start Labtainer "nmap-ssh".
+Log into the analyst container.

 2) Create the following bash script on the machine to scan ports 20 thru 80 (you can do more/different ports but for our environment, this saves time) and saves the results to a file in your home directory: